 The Calhan Fire Protection District provides fire protection for 255 square miles.

 We are a combination fire department whose heart and soul is our volunteers.
-Currently, we have two full time firefighters, as well as 15 active volunteer members.
+Currently, we have five full time firefighters, as well as 15 active volunteer members.
 Our trained personnel range from Firefighters, EMT Basics, EMT Intermediates and Paramedic levels.
 We are dedicated to providing the best patient care and fire protection in our community.